How to Apply for Financial Aid

-Becoming a master of the financial aid game isn’t easy.
-It requires a smart-consumer mindset, a nuanced understanding of your child’s value in the higher education marketplace, as well as a fair amount of research, all topics we’ve addressed in our book and past blogs.
-However, the most important thing you can do is relatively straightforward, and begins with understanding two forms: the FAFSA and the CSS Profile.
+Becoming a master of the financial aid game is a significant challenge.
+It requires a smart-consumer mindset, a nuanced understanding of your child’s value in the higher education marketplace, as well as a fair amount of research.
+However, the most important thing you can do is relatively straightforward, and it begins with familiarizing yourself with two forms: the FAFSA and the CSS Profile.
 Toward the aim of demystifying these two critically important documents, we will address the following:

-Often less understood is the College Scholarship Service Profile (CSS Profile), an additional form that is required by close to 200 undergraduate institutions, including many of the most highly-selective schools in the country.
+Often less understood is the College Scholarship Service Profile (CSS Profile), an additional form that is required by over 400 undergraduate institutions, including many of the most highly-selective schools in the country.
 Applicants seeking private, institutional-based funding from CSS member schools, must endure a more thorough examination of their family’s financial assets and financial standing.

 Unlike the FAFSA, you actually have to pay for each CSS Profile submission.
 Your first Profile can be sent for $25 — each subsequent submission will cost you $16.
 Yet, this is a small price to pay when considered against the substantial aid it can help to secure.

 Both the FAFSA and CSS Profile are available beginning October 1st of each year and, while you technically have until June 30th to get this completed, there is absolutely nothing to be gained by procrastinating.
 We advise families to submit the FAFSA as early as possible, as research has consistently demonstrated that students who submit their FAFSA earlier fare far better financially than those who wait.